chhiara/git-annex-tutorial/README.md

 ls -a ~/trial-annex
 .  ..  .git
 ```
-To add the files to the git-annex repository, simply copy file in the directory that contains the git annex repository
+To add the files to the git-annex repository simply copy file in the directory that contains the git annex repository.
 ```shell
 $ cd ~/trial-annex
 $ cp ../datasets/brainptm_data_for_optmization/brain_mask_reg_FMRIB58_FA_1mm.nii.gz .
 ```
 Similarly to git, to track a file in the repository it is necessary to add the file,  and commit the change.
-Let's note that the command to add the file is "git annex add <file>", that differs from the git command "git annex add <file>".
+Let's note that the command to add the file is "git annex add <file>", that differs from the git command "git add <file>".
 The commit command is instead the same.

 ```shell
 $ git annex add